-What’s the biggest difference between the English and the Italian subject pronouns?
+What is the biggest difference between English and Italian subject pronouns?

 Italian often omits them.

-But don’t you worry!
-You will learn when to use these Italian subject pronouns in no time.
+But don’t worry!
+You will learn when to use the Italian subject pronouns in no time.

-First thing first, let’s see what these subjects pronouns are.
-Stick until the end of the lesson for a little interactive exercise!
+First of all, let’s see what they are.
+Stay until the end of the lesson for a little interactive exercise!

 What are the Italian subject pronouns?